lspitzner/brittany/README.md

 - Always retain the semantics of the source being transformed;
 - Be idempotent (this also directly ensures that only valid haskell is produced);
-- Support the full ghc-haskell syntax including syntactic extensions;
+- Support the full GHC-haskell syntax including syntactic extensions (but excluding `-XCPP` which is too hard);
 - Retain newlines and comments unmodified;
 - Be clever about using the available horizontal space while not overflowing it if it cannot be avoided;